 A three to four year full time degree program with an average work commitment of 30 hours per week.
 Registration is initially for the MPhil stage, with students transferring to PhD registration at the end of the first year.
 The Degree is only offered for practice-based research (creative work) accompanied by a written thesis.

-Transart is particularly keen on encouraging proposals that in the widest sense explore space and inhabitation of space, the archive, documentary art making, language/image, software studies, network culture, performance, land and sea, and the role of art in peace, mediation and international relations.
+Transart is particularly keen on encouraging proposals that in the widest sense explore space and inhabitation of space, the archive, documentary art making, language/image, diaspora and post-colonialism, software studies, network culture, performance, land and sea, and the role of art in peace, mediation and international relations.
 The proposal should demonstrate systematic study, independence, critical competence and originality.
 It should include a record of the ‘practice’ element and also serve to contextualize the practice intellectually.

 The PhD program at Transart Institute aims to create a space for students of all disciplines to interact with a wide range of artists, scientists, theorists, media practitioners and visionaries.
 Candidates investigate their work independently in a cultural and studio context.
 PhD projects are expected to contribute to the current creative cultural dialogue through informed, published, exhibited or performed work and documentation thereof.